jandelgado/rabtap/README.md

 displayed in square brackets with `D` (durable), `AD` (auto delete) and `EX` (exclusive).

-If the `--statistics` option is enabled, basic statistics are included in the output.
+If the `--stats` option is enabled, basic statistics are included in the output.

 The `--filter` option allows to filter output.
 See [filtering](#filtering-output) section for details.
 Use the